showdownjs/code-style/README.md

 Code-style for showdown and related projects.

 ## Introduction
-In this file, you can check the the code styling and rules for showdown and it's related projects.
-It's roughly based on [Google JavaScript Style Guide][1].
+In this file, you can check the the code styling, rules and commit message convetions for showdown and it's related projects.
+It's roughly based on [Google JavaScript Style Guide][1] and [AngularJS Git Commit Msg Convention][8].
 Using these rules is strongly advisable when contributing to showdown projects.
 In this repository you can also find a [.editorconfig][2], [.jshintrc][3] and [.jscs.json][4] file that you can use to automatically enforce these rules (if your IDE supports it).